 A diversity statement.
 Please explain how your past experiences make you a diverse candidate and why that is important to you and for this program.

-The search committee will begin its review of applications immediately upon receipt; interviews will take place in March.
-Applicants will be notified of selection or non-selection on or before April 8.
+The search committee will begin its review of applications immediately upon receipt; interviews will take place in March and early April.
+Applicants will be notified of selection or non-selection on or before April 12.
 Questions concerning the application process may be addressed to firstname.lastname@example.org.